by Vlad Cuc

 What are the VAT rates in Romania?

-What are the obligations for VAT compliance in Romania?
+What are the obligations for VAT compliance in Romania in 2024?

 Specific VAT documents must be submitted with the local tax institutions according to the tax period applicable for a local business, which is established on a monthly or quarterly basis.
 The VAT is payable in a period of 15 days since the respective reporting period ended.

 We invite you to watch a short presentation on VAT registration in Romania:

 Taking into consideration all recent developments we would consider Romania one of the EU countries where it’s most difficult to obtain a VAT registration at a national level.

 Businessmen should consider that the VAT registration in Romania can last up to 2 months.
 For more information and for legal assistance during this process, we invite you to contact our team of Romanian lawyers.